dbolya/tomesd/README.md

 If you want to remove the patch later, simply use `tomesd.remove_patch(model)`.

 ### Example
-To apply ToMe to the txt2img script of SDv2 for instance, add the following to [this line](https://github.com/Stability-AI/stablediffusion/blob/fc1488421a2761937b9d54784194157882cbc3b1/scripts/txt2img.py#L220):
+To apply ToMe to the txt2img script of SDv2 or SDv1 for instance, add the following to [this line](https://github.com/Stability-AI/stablediffusion/blob/fc1488421a2761937b9d54784194157882cbc3b1/scripts/txt2img.py#L220) (SDv2) or [this line](https://github.com/runwayml/stable-diffusion/blob/08ab4d326c96854026c4eb3454cd3b02109ee982/scripts/txt2img.py#L241) (SDv1):
 ```py
 import tomesd
 tomesd.apply_patch(model, ratio=0.5)
 ```
 That's it!
 More examples and demos coming soon (_hopefully_).
+**Note:** You may not see the full speed-up for the first image generated (as pytorch sets up the graph).
+Since ToMe for SD uses random processes, you might need to set the seed every batch if you want consistent results.

 ### ToMe + xFormers / flash attn / torch 2.0
 Since ToMe only affects the forward function of the block, it should support most efficient transformer implementations out of the box.
 Just apply the patch as normal!